dbc60/blog/content/about.md

 See my [Now](/now/) page for what I've been up to lately.

 Besides my professional work, I'm a husband and father to two fine young adults.
-My daughter graduated from Hofstra University in May 2013, and my son is attending his freshman year at Bridgewater State University.

 Among other things, I
 - study, practice and teach Hawaiian Shaolin Kempo at [Dragon Phoenix Martial Arts and Fitness](http://dpkempo.com).